swcarpentry/git-novice/09-forking.md

 As you probably noticed from the last Git lesson, it is not a great practice to have multiple collaborators pushing things into the same repo's master branch all the time.
 If many people are working on the same file, it's pretty much a guaranteed way to lead to conflicts that you then have to resolve.

+Remember at the beginning of the session, when Andrew made a repository of the R lessons to share with the class?
+We're going to look at how to add our own files to his repository when we can't ask someone to allow us to directly collaborate on their repo.

-One tool that Github uses to make this easier is called "forking".
+The tool that Github uses to make this easier is called "forking".
 This is Github-speak for "clone this repo on the Github server."
 When you fork a repo on Github, it clones the repo into your own user account on Github.
 This way you can push and pull changes to your own copy without affecting the original owner's copy.

-Let's try this now: We're going to fork a repo that we made for this workshop.
+Let's try this now: We're going to fork Andrew's repo.
 Go to the Github site: `https://github.com/nsoontie/WiSE-swc-ubc`

 ![Fork this repo at the upper right corner](img/forking.png)